-All traditional products of the Company are classified as insurance contracts because of significant risk.
+All contracts for traditional products are classified as insurance contracts as they represent transfer of significant insurance risk.

 Universal Life and unit-linked types of products are classified as insurance contracts or as investments with a DPF according to a contracted risk that is monitored contract/by/contract.